 1. Raymond: Ethel accepted the advice of her brother, Caesar, and allowed Raymond to complete high school at an affordable but high-quality boarding school, Berea Academy.
 Raymond even had one year at Berea College before he dropped out to find work.
 He enlisted in the Civilian Conservation Corps and served in Indiana from 1935-1937.
 From September 1937 to April 1939, Raymond lived with his mother and stepfather at 2532 Garland Avenue.
 Like his brothers Wilson and Glenn, he worked at the Kentucky Macaroni Company.
 Raymond's job was machine operator, which paid \$20 per week.
 As discussed in Raymond's biography, while working at the Macaroni Company, he and a co-worker named Virginia Cundiff had a relationship that resulted in her giving birth on 6 November 1938 to a baby girl named Carol.
 In 1939, Raymond moved to Campton, where he managed Glenn McCoun's automobile business and where, in early 1940, he met Marcia Bryan Horton.
 They married on 21 September 1940.
 He served in the U.S. Army Signal Corps from 1943-1946.
 2. Wilson: The second eldest, Wilson, remained in Campton long enough for Uncle Glenn to worry that he was going to get himself killed.
 As was discussed in the biography of James Kash Cockerham, Wolfe County was a rough place with more than its share of quick-tempered men ready to avenge even trivial slights with gunshots.
 Glenn's solution was arranging for Wilson to live with his great uncle Joseph Eccles McCoun III on his Mercer County farm.
 Uncle Joe and his wife Maddie had no children of their own.
 A neighbor by the name of Clyde Chapman told Joe that he would hire Wilson to work on his farm, but under no circumstances was he to go out with either of the Chapman daughters.
 Of course, that was all Wilson needed to hear, and on 4 March 1939, 22-year-old Wilson and 17-year-old Corrine Chapman got married in Jeffersonville, Indiana.
 By the 1940 census they were living in Louisville, and he also was employed at the Kentucky Macaroni Factory.
-3. Glenn: In 1934, at age 15, he was the oldest of the four Horton siblings to live at the Masonic Home for Widows and Orphans on Frankfort Avenue in Louisville.6 By 16 April 1940 when the census was enumerated, he was living with Ethel and Charles Shuck and working as a laborer at the Macaroni Company.
-He and a co-worker, Dorothy Fischer, married on 17 June 1944 and both spent the rest of their working lives working for the Macaroni Company.
-4. Leona: It is unclear where the fourth oldest, Leona, was living when my grandmother went to work for Mr. Shuck.
-Perhaps she, too, lived for a while at the Masonic Home but didn't like it.
-Certainly, she lived for a time in the Shuck home, based upon what Ethel wrote Raymond in a 1943 letter set forth below on page 15.
-I cannot find Leona in the census for 1940, but she was living in Louisville through 1944 at least.
-A marriage record dated 13 January 1940 recorded Leona's marriage, at age 19, to James Bernard Schumacher.
-I cannot find him in the census either.
-Their child, Beverly, was born in Louisville on 8 May 1944.
-5. Herb, Sam, and Virginia: When Ethel placed four of her children-Glenn, Herb, Sam, and Virginia-in an orphanage, the Masonic Home, she was one of many Kentucky parents to do so.
-As was explained in a 2017 publication7
+3. Glenn: In 1934, at age 15, he was the oldest of the five Horton siblings to live at the Masonic Home for Widows and Orphans on Frankfort Avenue in Louisville.
+By 16 April 1940 when the census was enumerated, he was living with Ethel and Charles Shuck and working as a laborer at the Macaroni Company.
+He and a co-worker, Dorothy Fischer, married on 17 June 1944 and both spent the rest of their working lives working for the Company.
+4. Leona: The fourth oldest, Leona, lived at the Masonic Home for two years.
+According to her daughter, Donna Terry, Leona's early years in Wolfe County were miserable.
+Nothing she did pleased her mother, and when her father returned home from work-related travel to oil fields, he would beat Leona whenever Ethel said the girl needed it.
+At times when Herbert was away, Ethel directed one of Leona's brothers to beat her.
+When the girl began to develop a womanly figure, Ethel's reaction was to swaddle the girl's chest in strips of cloth to flatten her bosom.